 Construction and Capital Projects:

 Depot Avenue Segment 4: Construction is underway for this project on Southeast Depot Avenue (SE 7th Avenue) between Southeast Sixth Street and Southeast Williston Road.
-Progress to date includes the replacement of the stormwater culverts at Sweetwater Branch Tributary and the partial completion of the new stormwater conveyance system.
-Once complete, the project will feature a roundabout at Southeast Seventh Street, decorative lighting, brick sidewalks, improved drainage and a new roadway surface.
+Progress to date includes the replacement of the stormwater culverts at Sweetwater Branch Tributary, the partial completion of the new stormwater conveyance system, upgraded streetlights, asphalt paving, decorative brick sidewalks and curb and gutter for the new roadway.
 Construction will take place under local closures to expedite the schedule.
-The project is expected to be complete in spring 2018.
+The project is about 75 percent complete, and is on schedule to be complete in spring 2018.
 For more information, please contact Stefan Broadus, project manager, at 352-393-8406 or firstname.lastname@example.org.

 Citizen and Customer Satisfaction